Lincoln-Yuji/Lincoln-Yuji.github.io/_posts/2024-05-15-creating-debian-package.md

 ```

 That means our package is fine and we can upload it.
 But, before that,
-remembe we have to open an **ITP** report and update our changelog.
+remember that we have to open an **ITP** report and update our changelog.

 To do so, we need to send an email to `submit@bugs.debian.org`.
 The subject and content of the email can be extracted by running: